mgrovic/jour329w_fall2025/assignments/cns_collections.md

 Using facets and filters, explore patterns in your beat (you should facet by array for metadata or tags):

 1. **Key Players**: Who appears most frequently?
+Trump by a lot

 2. **Geographic Patterns**: Which areas get the most coverage?
+Chesapeake Bay, Maryland

 3. **Institutional Network**: Which organizations appear in stories?
+EPA and NOAA

 Do these findings make sense?
 Document your findings in `notes.md`.
 What changes would you make to the `add_metadata.py` script to refine the metadata output?